Ensure that you use the best keywords in your search by checking the database

 - Boolean NOT

-- Instructs the search engine to NOT bring back any results that contain a specific search word
+- penguins NOT hockey : Instructs the database to NOT bring back any results that contain a specific search term so you can remove all the articles about the hockey team from your list of results.

 Boolean operators that help you broaden your results: